IngoHohmann/rebol-web-scripts/editor-README.md

 # How to use the editor

 * Write in the editor
-* click the "DO" Button
+* click the "EVAL" Button
-* The content of the editor will be DOne in the Rebol console, Feedback is very limited at the moment.
+* The content of the editor will be EVAL'd in the Rebol console, Feedback is very limited at the moment.

 # Getting text into the editor